 I’m continuing my series on misconceptions around veganism with this post on the perceived domain of animal-based patties, sausages, and other shapes.
-(You can check out the other previous posts in the series here and here.)
 Today’s misconception comes from those who ask the question…

 Why don’t you just eat fruits and vegetables?
 If you’re going to be vegan, you shouldn’t eat things that look or taste like meat, dairy, or eggs.